Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 95,000 jobs for Courier or Messenger in 2016.
+There were about 95,000 jobs for Courier or Messenger in 2016 (in the United States).
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 10,900 new jobs for Courier or Messenger by 2026.
 Due to new job openings and attrition, there will be an average of 10,100 job openings in this field each year.

 undefined